thecodingmachine/graphqlite/website/docs/descriptions.md

 No runtime behaviour changes today — the notice only signals what the future default will require.

+**Runtime implication after the flip.** Cases without `#[EnumValue]` will not exist in the GraphQL schema, so a resolver that returns such a case will trigger webonyx/graphql-php's standard enum serialization error (the value is not listed in the enum type's `values` config).
+This is the same spec-compliant behaviour that applies to any unknown enum value and is the mechanism that makes selective exposure safe: internal cases cannot accidentally leak via a resolver.
+Developers who want a case to remain returnable must keep `#[EnumValue]` on it; omitting the attribute is a deliberate "do not expose this value" signal.

 ## Description uniqueness on `#[ExtendType]`

 A GraphQL type has exactly one description, so GraphQLite enforces that the description for a